medavox/tuki-nuwa/text/3_grammar/Comprehensive Grammar.md

 Content (noun) Clauses
 -----

-These function as a noun themselves.
+These function as nouns themselves.
 There are 2 types, Declarative and Interrogative: